Skip to content

 • Annotations affecting when a cache table is refreshed.

-• cache.background - equivalent to the opposite of the OData Cache.OnDemand term, i.e. cached CAP entities will use on-demand refresh by default (with a one hour timeout), and will only use scheduled refresh when explicitly requested.
+• cache.background (boolean) - equivalent to the opposite of the OData Cache.OnDemand term, i.e. cached CAP entities will use on-demand refresh by default (with a one hour timeout), and will only use scheduled refresh when explicitly requested.
 If scheduled refresh is selected, the SAP Business Technology Platform HTTP destination used by the delta service to access the CAP service must specify technical user credentials; this can be configured in the SAP Business Technology Platform Cockpit.

 @cache.background